 - A set of five standard tournament letter templates

 Golf Tournament Planner and Checklist

-Sometimes the hardest tasks of planning a golf tournament lie in the initial organizing and planning stages: choosing a golf course, deciding on food and beverage options, activities, contests and prizes, finding sponsors and promoting the tournament.
-This tournament planner includes a detailed timeline and project checklist, helping to provide a solid starting point for event planners.
-Fill in your own due dates based on the date of your tournament.
-We’ve assigned responsibilities to three people, the Chairperson (Tournament director), the marketing or advertising manager (Marketing) and a Planning Director to help with the immediate task of delegating to tournament volunteers.
+Sometimes the hardest tasks of planning a golf tournament lie in the initial organizing and planning stages.
+Choosing a golf course, deciding on food and beverage options, activities, contests, and prizes, finding sponsors, and promoting the tournament.
+This tournament planner includes a timeline and project checklist, helping to provide a starting point for event planners.
+Fill in your due dates based on the date of your tournament.
+We’ve assigned responsibilities to three people, the Chairperson (Tournament director), the marketing or advertising manager (Marketing), and a Planning Director to help with the immediate task of delegating to tournament volunteers.

-Golf Tournament Games & Contents
+Golf Tournament Games and Contents

 - Sell Mulligans – Mulligans cost your organization nothing and offer golfers a re-do on a bad shot.
-Many organizations sell mulligans on their golf tournament websites and at the day of the event.
+Many organizations sell mulligans on their golf tournament websites and on the day of the event.